Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"Natural language processing basically figures out how to math words."
+"Natural language processing is basically about figuring out how to math words."

 More Videos